-- On proposal of the Executive Board, the General Assembly shall decide with a simple majority vote on the constitution and resolution of the specialized sections.
+- On the proposal of the Executive Board, the General Assembly shall decide with a simple majority vote on the constitution and resolution of the specialized sections.

 - Each section elects its Head among its members for a term of three years.

 - A general meeting shall take place once per year.
-An extraordinary meeting may be held upon decision of the Executive Board or written application submitted by 20% of the regular members.
+An extraordinary meeting may be held upon the decision of the Executive Board or written application submitted by 20% of the regular members.

 - Invitations to the Assembly are issued to all members in writing with notification of the place, the date and the provisional agenda.
-The period between the dispatch of the invitation and the date of the meeting shall not be less than four weeks; in urgent cases the Executive Board may shorten this period of time.
+The period between the dispatch of the invitation and the date of the meeting shall not be less than four weeks; in urgent cases, the Executive Board may shorten this period of time.

 - The General Assembly shall be responsible for: